Lucifer’s Court – Book Review and Inspiring Quotes

 Lucifer’s Court is a book that is best enjoyed when it is felt, rather than read.
 Taking everything in it literally and viewing it as a historically accurate document might lead to some misconceptions.
 However, when reading books like this, one can always be inspired to explore new ideas.
 The book, published in 1937, is written like a travel journal and he visits various European destinations in his search for the Grail.
 Perhaps the fictional character Indiana Jones was inspired by Rahn.
 Speaking of which, I greatly enjoyed the Indiana Jones films in my childhood.

-The author, Otto Rahn, became a member of the German SS after Heinrich Himmler took an interest in him and his search for the Grail after the publication of his first book Crusade Against the Grail: The Struggle between the Cathars, the Templars, and the Church of Rome.
+The author, Otto Rahn, became a member of the German SS after Heinrich Himmler took an interest in him and his search for the Grail after the publication of his first book Crusade Against the Grail: The Struggle between the Cathars, the Templars, and the Church of Rome (my review can be read here).
 Rahn eventually became disillusioned with the Third Reich and resigned from his position in the SS in 1939.
 Later the same year, he, allegedly, committed suicide.
 His death is still subject to speculation.
 Rahn was openly homosexual and he positioned the intolerance of the Catholic Church against what he saw as a more tolerant pre-Christian Europe.
 Perhaps his disillusionment with the Third Reich came as a result of the increasing totalitarianism he perceived there.

 His thesis in regard to the Grail was that it was a stone fallen from Lucifer’s crown, spirited away by four Cathar pure ones when their stronghold came under threat from the Catholic forces: